 On the flip side, mercury vapor bulbs are more expensive, stronger, and tend to last longer.

 If you’re looking for an “all-in-one” kind of lighting situation, you’ll want to go with mercury vapor bulbs as they supply UVB, UVA, and heat to your bearded dragon.

 Naturally, mercury vapor bulbs are much stronger so you’ll want to be extra diligent about measuring temps in your beardie’s cage and also making sure the lighting isn’t placed too close where it could burn your bearded dragon.

 Now, onto the recommendations!

-For this bulb, you’ll need a special fixture that will allow you to mount it OUTSIDE of the tank, as inside would be very dangerous for your dragon.
-The fixture below will work great.
-This fixture here will pair well with this bulb.
+However, for this bulb, you’ll need a special fixture that will allow you to mount it OUTSIDE of the tank, as inside would be very dangerous for your dragon.

 Best Ceramic Heat Emitter for Bearded Dragons

 When your home slips below 65 degrees Fahrenheit (18.33 degrees Celsius), you can count on a CHE to keep your beardie warm and comfy WITHOUT disrupting their sleeping schedule!

 Checkout our top recommendations below, both of which will pair beautifully with the Fluker’s Clamp Lamps.